-Today, the interior of Hill House looks very much like it did in the early 1900s, especially the first floor rooms, which include original furniture pieces and rugs.
+Don’t leave out the inside of the home!
+This is a perfect area for seated dinner among the first floor rooms, or a roaming cocktail event.
+Today, the interior of Hill House looks very much like it did in the early 1900s, when it was built as a private residence.
+Take note of the first floor rooms, which include original furniture pieces and rugs.
 This is a dream for those seeking a vintage vibe!

-The Annie Watts Hill Fund, established by John Sprunt in honor of his wife, ensures that Hill House continues to serve as a memorial to her and is available for use by women’s civic groups in Durham.
+John Sprunt established a fund to honor of his wife.
+The Annie Watts Hill Fund ensures that Hill House continues to serve as a memorial to her.
+Additionally, this fund allows its use by women’s civic groups in Durham.
 Hill House has been home to the Junior League of Durham and Orange Counties since 1963.